113ll3/Ibmclouddocscli/reference/ibmcloud/bx_cli.md

 :   The API endpoint that is targeted, for example, `https://cloud.ibm.com`.
 If both the `API_ENDPOINT` and `--unset` options aren't specified, the current API endpoint is displayed.
 Optional.

 --skip-ssl-validation
 :   Bypass SSL validation of HTTP requests.
-Optional.
+This option isn't recommended.

+--vpc
+:   Use a VPC connection for a private API endpoint.

 --unset
 :   Remove the API endpoint setting.